HomeTable Birds → Bielefelder

 The introduction of modern chicken breeds is often accompanied with much hype, but in the case of the Bielefelders the superlatives happen to be true.
 If you could choose only one breed of chicken to keep the Bielefelder would be the breed to select.
 Their large meaty carcasses, huge eggs, autosexing function, gentle temperaments, and beautiful feathers make them a top choice in almost every category.

 Embedded in the Bielefelder DNA is the autosexing function; day-old chicks can be easily sexed based on their feather color patterns, and this trait is passed on with each generation.
 To learn more about autosexing chicken breeds read the section on this subject on this website.
-The complex color pattern in the adults is known as Kennfarbig and in English would be called cuckoo red partridge.
 Even in its native land Bielefelders command a very high price today, and they are virtually unknown outside Germany.

 Egg Color brown